Assembling the tools you need to manage more effectively.

 Managing employees in today’s workplace has never been harder.
-Stepping into a management position requires you to have the business tools to manage teams, manage deadlines, projects and priorities, know your strengths, listen effectively, deal with employee attitudes, run effective meetings and cope with middle management challenges.
+Stepping into a management position requires you to have the business tools to not only manage goals but also manage deadlines, projects & priorities, coach teams, coach for performance, deal with employee attitudes, run effective meetings and cope with middle management challenges.

 This seven week certificate program will give you the crucial tools to help you shift from being an individual contributor to a manager who gets results.
 It can help managers and/or those on a management career path develop and enhance their management skills.
 Manager’s Toolbox is an interactive training program designed to provide managers with skills to increase their individual success and maximize the impact they have on their employees and organization.

-See what the 2018 Participants said about their experience in Manager’s Toolbox — Managers Toolbox Participant Evaluations Spring 2018
+Click the link below to read what the 2018 Participants said about their experience in Manager’s Toolbox

-“I left each class with several ideas and new perceptions that I had never thought of. the classes were practical and I can see where I can incorporate the ideas and techniques at work.
+“I left each class with several ideas and new perceptions that I had never thought of.
+The classes were practical and I can see where I can incorporate the ideas and techniques at work.
 I enjoyed Manager’s Toolbox.
 I felt like I gleaned useful information from each session I attended.
 The sessions were interesting and engaging.”
-Shelly Tittel, Systems Analyst, WSU IT
+Shelly Tittel, Manager Financial Information, WSU IT, Wichita, Kansas

 “The instructors are great at discussing the topics in a thought provoking way.
 It really helps me to understand the concept and buy into the potential results.
 Three speakers in particular always leave me feeling inspired and energized: Dr. Graham, Dr. Hackett and Brian Rawson.”
 Melissa Palmer, Technical Support Supervisor, R.D.
-Henry & Company
+Henry & Company, Wichita, Kansas

 Leading from the middle requires the ability to interpret your organization’s vision and goals.
 Effective managers learn to bridge employee needs with organizational goals.
 They understand why it is necessary for both the organization and its customers and employees to receive mutual benefits.
 Managers in the middle have the unique challenge of bridging team needs with upper management requirements.